turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 {% terminal %}
 cannot load such file -- ./lib/ideabox/idea (LoadError)
 {% endterminal %}

+_Note: You might see an error like `No such file or directory` - if so, make sure that you are running your test from the main directory of your app.
+You will want to always work from that main directory_

 That makes sense, since we haven't created the file.